Real food is food that is as close to its natural state as possible.

 - rich in nutrients

 However, since processed foods became popular in the 20th century, the Western diet has shifted more toward ready-to-eat meals.

 While processed foods are convenient, they can also potentially affect your health.
 So following a diet based on real food may be one of the most important things you can do to help maintain good health.

 Here are 21 reasons to eat real food.

-Eggs and liver are especially high in choline, a nutrient that's essential for proper brain function ( 4, 5).
+Eggs and liver are especially high in choline, a nutrient essential for proper brain function (

-And just a single Brazil nut provides all the selenium you need for an entire day (6).
+And a single Brazil nut provides all the selenium you need for an entire day (

 Real food is packed with antioxidants and nutrients that support heart health, including magnesium and healthy fats.

 Eating a diet rich in nutritious, unprocessed foods may also help reduce inflammation, which is considered one of the major drivers of heart disease (

 The world population is steadily growing, and with this growth comes increased demand for food.